RenderKit/embree/README.md

 Embree supports instancing of scenes using affine transformations (3×3 matrix plus translation).
 As the instanced scene is stored only a single time, even if instanced to multiple locations, this feature can be used to create very complex scenes with small memory footprint.

-Only single-level instancing is supported natively by Embree, however, multi-level instancing can be manually implemented through user geometries.
+Embree supports both single-level instancing and multi-level instancing.
+The maximum instance nesting depth is `RTC_MAX_INSTANCE_LEVEL_COUNT`; it can be configured at compile-time using the constant `EMBREE_MAX_INSTANCE_LEVEL_COUNT`.
+Users should adapt this constant to their needs: instances nested any deeper are silently ignored in release mode, and cause assertions in debug mode.

 Instances are created by passing `RTC_GEOMETRY_TYPE_INSTANCE` to the `rtcNewGeometry` function call.
 The instanced scene can be set using